pineapplemachine/mach.d/mach/range/readme.md

 function, `top` can be used to find a minimum value in an iterable input and `bottom` used to find the maximum.

-Note that the `mach.range.sort` package provides functions for fully or partially sorting inputs, rather than simply acquiring a minimum or maximum.
+Note that the `mach.sort` package provides functions for fully or partially sorting inputs, rather than simply acquiring a minimum or maximum.

 ``` D